BOOKS BY GS

 LOOSE FISH

 Trouble in River City.
-Cold cases and corruption, mayhem and metaphysics, this DoubleNickel Detective story serves up the usual mix of characters, clues and conundrums.
+Cold cases and corruption, mayhem and metaphysics, this DoubleNickel Detective Story serves up the usual mix of characters, clues and conundrums.
 Called 'DoubleNickel' as a boy for his thick glasses, 'Nick' as a college man, he otherwise remains without a name.
 This nondescript fellow is, in appearance, a brown paper sack, a mutt of mixed ancestry.
 His father was Japanese.
 His mother was Irish.
 He is sardonic.
 He drinks.
 He is not your gentleman sleuth.
 He is a private eye who lines up with the hard boiled boys.
 An Afterward provides both an explication of the format as well as a comment on detective stories generally.
 Might be more here than meets the eye.

 2022

-The book is a compilation of the eclectic short stories of gv simoni.
+SALTARELLO Volume I collected stories is a compilation of my eclectic short stories.
 The title is a name of a lively dance form in which hops and jumps are featured.
 The word 'satire' derives from the same Latin root.
 The stories, like the dance, do not lack for liveliness; and humor, exaggeration, and irony will be found throughout.

 2020